Steppedcrown/WorldOfBits/PLAN.md

 - [x] the value of the token of a cell should be displayed as a number within the cell
 - [x] allow players to collect a single token from nearby cells (< 3 cells away) by clicking
 - [x] dsplay whether or not a token is being held and the value of the token if one is held
-- [ ] create a player class, tracking player position and heldToken
+- [x] create a player class, tracking player position and heldToken
-- [ ] prevent player from collecting a token if one is already held
+- [x] prevent player from collecting a token if one is already held
-- [ ] allow players to place the held token into a cell with a token of equal value
+- [ ] allow player to place held token in empty cell
-- [ ] if a token is placed into a cell, create a new token with twice its value
+- [ ] allow player to place token in cell with token of same value to merge into new token
 - [ ] detect when the player is holding a token of sufficient value